infer-actively/pymdp/README.md

 Special thanks to [Beren Millidge](https://github.com/BerenMillidge) and [Daphne Demekas](https://github.com/daphnedemekas) for their help in constructing these tutorials, which were originally based on a set of tutorial notebooks written by [Alec Tschantz](https://github.com/alec-tschantz).

+## Other `pymdp` material

-The highest level API that `pymdp` currently offers is the `Agent()` class - this is a class whose methods abstract the core mathematical operations involved in active inference, which are lower level libraries within `pymdp` (e.g. `pymdp.inference`).
+The highest level API that `pymdp` currently offers is the `Agent()` class - this is a class whose methods abstract the core mathematical operations involved in active inference, which themselves have been abstracted by `pymdp`'s lower level libraries (e.g. `pymdp.inference`).

 For an illustrative tutorial on how to instantiate and use an `Agent()`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder - the `agent_demo.ipynb` notebook and the `tmaze_demo.ipynb` notebooks are a good place to start for tutorials related to using the agent.

-In order to go through these pedagogical materials (which are not included if you `pip install` the package), we recommend following these steps:
+In order to go through these demos (which are not included if you `pip install` the package), we recommend following these steps:

 1. Clone (`git clone https://github.com/infer-actively/pymdp.git`) or download the repository locally and then `cd` into it.
 2. Start a virtual environment (with either `venv` or `conda`) & install the requirements.